Maulishri/maulishri/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-:sparkles: She/Her
+:sparkles: She/Her <br>
-:innocent: I am currently working as a Software Engineer
+:innocent: I am currently working as a Software Engineer <br>
-:telescope: I'm looking to collaborate on Designing Frontend and UI/UX Designing and learn the same on the go
+:telescope: I'm looking to collaborate on Designing Frontend and UI/UX Designing and learn the same on the go <br>
-:speech_balloon: Ask me About - Internet of Thigs, Hardware electronics, SpringBoot
+:speech_balloon: Ask me About - Internet of Thigs, Hardware electronics, SpringBoot  <br>
-:smile: **Fun Fact** - Apart from technology, I love to draw, dance and play football
+:smile: **Fun Fact** - Apart from technology, I love to draw, dance and play football <br>

 ## 🌐 Socials: